Accessibility Statement

 As a pet parent, keeping your animals healthy is a top priority and something you likely take very seriously.
 And while it may not be the most appealing thing to talk about, it's important to monitor and understand your cat's bowel movements.
 In this guide, we’re answering questions like how long can a cat go without pooping?
 Can a cat get constipated?
 What is a normal bowel movement?
 And, find out how to get your cat to poop!
 Here's what you need to know.

-How often should a cat poop?
+How often should cats poop?

-A normal cat bowel movement should happen about every 12 to 36 hours.
-How long can a cat go without pooping?
 If you notice your cat pooping less frequently or having difficulty, it may be a sign of constipation.
 There is always some normal variation in the time frame for bowel movements.
-But if you know your cat hasn’t pooped in over 72 hours, you should contact your vet.
+But if your cat hasn’t pooped in over 72 hours, you should contact your vet.
+Prolonged constipation can lead to a serious condition called obstipation, where the colon becomes completely blocked, or even megacolon, a chronic dilation of the colon that makes it hard for the cat to pass stool at all.
+These conditions are painful and can become emergency situations.

 Constipation in cats can happen for several reasons.
 First off, anything that causes dehydration in your cat can cause constipation.
 Other things that can cause your feline to get backed up include intestinal problems, stress and anxiety, inflammatory bowel disease, nerve problems, some kinds of cancer, and even allergies.
 On top of that, chronic diseases can result in constipation, as well, including kidney disease, diabetes, hyperthyroidism, and ruptured or impacted anal sacs.
 Let’s discuss some of these common causes in more depth.